BSC-ES/providentia/docs/source/Library.md

 # Library

-The library was designed for users to exploit the powerful backend of Providentia, allowing the use of the Providentia functionalities directly in your own scripts.
+The library was designed for users to exploit the powerful backend of Providentia, allowing the use of the Providentia functionalities directly in your own scripts, or within Jupyter notebooks.

 ## Importing Providentia